manjilsaikia/manjilsaikia.github.io/teaching/AhdUni/MAT215/index.md

 I will use other resources from time to time, which I will list below as the course progresses.
 If you wish to get a high-level introduction to the topics that will be discussed then you can read the following short introductory books:

-- *Number Theory: A very short introduction*, Robin Wilson, Oxford University Press, 2020.
+- *Number Theory: A Very Short Introduction*, Robin Wilson, Oxford University Press, 2020.
-- *Cryptography: A very short introduction*, Fred Piper and Sean Murphy, Oxford University Press, 2002.
+- *Cryptography: A Very Short Introduction*, Fred Piper and Sean Murphy, Oxford University Press, 2002.

 # Grading